GLOBAL MARKETS-Stocks fall, bonds rise on Hong Kong unrest

 U.S. consumer spending accelerated in August, while contracts to purchase previously owned homes fell more than expected last month but were still at the second-highest level of the year.
 Investors are keen to see Friday’s much-anticipated jobs report for September for further signs on the economy.

-U.S. crude oil rose, backed by strong U.S. economic data, while Brent edged up after nearing a two-year low last week.
+U.S. crude oil hovered around $94 a barrel, carrying over strength from a strong report on U.S. gross domestic product last week, while Brent edged up after nearing a two-year low last week.

 Brent for November delivery settled up 20 cents at $97.20 a barrel.
 U.S. crude rose $1.03 to settle at $94.57 a barrel.

-Reporting by Herbert Lash; Additional reporting by Marius Zaharia in London; Editing by Chris Reese and Dan Grebler
+Additional reporting by Marius Zaharia in London, Reporting by Herbert Lash; Editing by Chris Reese